 Snowdonia, North Wales

 Sure, it’s a stunningly beautiful national park, but it’s also an epic playpark where nature provides the thrills.
 Enjoy mountain climbs up our highest peaks, walking in stunning glacial valleys or cycling through Coed y Brenin forest.
 Everything on offer here makes the most of the great outdoors.
 The Snowdonia National Park website has loads of walking trails, including accessible ones suitable for smaller children, pushchairs and wheelchair users.

 If you’ve a head for heights, have a go at climbing, gorge walking or abseiling at Adventure Parc Snowdonia.
-Surf at the world-first inland surf lagoon, enjoy daily open water swimming sessions or take time out in the Wave Garden Spa with indoor and outdoor thermal journey.
+Surf at the world-first inland surf lagoon, enjoy daily open water swimming sessions or take time out in the Wave Garden Spa with an indoor and outdoor thermal journey.
 Have fun at the Pump Track and Skate Bowl or explore the stunning landscapes of North Wales with e-bike and mountain bike hire.
 Use one of the guides to explore local trails and routes to enjoy a walk or trail running.
 Stay in the Hilton Garden Inn with Zephry’s Bar and Grill and a guest-exclusive fitness studio.

-Take a ride on a zip wire at Zip World Penrhyn Quarry, a 100mph zip wire over a quarry lake at Bethesda or head over to Zip World Titan, the largest zip zone in the world set among the Llechwedd slate quarries at Blaenau Ffestiniog.
+Take a ride on a zip wire at Zip World Penrhyn Quarry, a 100mph zip wire over a quarry lake at Bethesda or head over to Zip World Caverns, the largest zip zone in the world set among the Llechwedd slate quarries at Blaenau Ffestiniog.
 With four lines on each run, the whole family can experience the thrill at once.
 Or check out Zip World Fforest Coaster for tree-top climbing adventures and a roller-coaster ride through the forest.

 Search for accommodation, attractions and activities in Snowdonia National Park.